Motherhood compellingly changes an individual. Here are five fantastic and helpful ways to help new moms embrace motherhood.

 3. Make every moment memorable

 No matter if the day was hectic and stressful, keep it as a memory.
-Look at the positives, where you spent good times with your little one, where you saw him/her smile, or develop a new milestone.
+Look at the positives, where you spent good times with your little one, where you saw them smile, or develop a new milestone.

 Start writing a journal of all the moments you have captured from day one of motherhood.
 And when you are feeling down or can’t take it anymore, take another look at your journal.
 I bet you; you’ll find reasons to forget that one little thing that makes you feel down.
 Therefore, embrace motherhood.